Whether you’re a parent looking for an activity for your teens or a teen wanting to work on a DIY project, these ideas are just for you.

 To make this, your teenager will need flour sack towels, stamps, paintbrushes, a trash bag, and your choice of fabric paint.
 I love this 24-set fabric paint because of its 3D effect and vibrant colors.

-Start by washing the towels in hot water and letting it dry.
+Start by washing the towels in hot water and letting them dry.
 Before you do any painting, ensure the trash bag is under the sheet.

 Dry as per your paint manufacturer’s instructions.
 Super easy, yet super cute and useful project.